 Create, edit, or save an Advanced Find search

-With the Dynamics 365 for Customer Engagement apps version 9.0, you can use the advanced find option to build a “Not In” query records using Does not contain data option.
+With the Customer Engagement (on-premises), you can use the advanced find option to build a “Not In” query records using Does not contain data option.

 Go to Advanced Find.